CSC3420 Mobile Internet Technology

 Networks are of increasing importance in commerce, education, and culture and absorb an ever-increasing share of the national budget.
-This course focuses on two topics of great interest and importance at the moment : (i) quality of service in the Internet and the means by which it can be achieved; and (ii) wireless communication technology as used in mobile phone networks and the 802.11 standards (also known as Wi-Fi).
+This course focuses on three topics of great interest and importance at the moment: (i) quality of service in the Internet and the means by which it can be achieved; and (ii) wireless communication technology as used in mobile phone networks and the 802.11 standards (also known as Wi-Fi); and (iii) optical network architecture.
 These topics are at the leading edge of development of modern communication networks and an understanding of them will help to equip the student with the insights they need in a career in communications technology.
-Note that post-graduate students may not enrol in this course and may take CSC8407 Wireless and Internet Technology instead.
+Note that post-graduate students may not enrol in this course but should take CSC8407 Wireless and Internet Technology instead.

 The first topic in the course is quality of service in the Internet, with particular emphasis on AQM's such as RED & ARED, and also the DiffServ standard for managing quality of service.
-Students will use the NS2 simulator to gain an understanding of these topics.
-The second topic treated is wireless communication as used in GSM and CDMA mobile phones and the 802.11 standard for wireless LANs.
+Students will use the NS3 simulator (via a graphical user interface provided by the NetML system) to gain an understanding of these topics.
+The second topic treated is wireless communication as used in 3G and 4G mobile phones and the 802.11 series of standards for wireless LANs.
 The assessment for this undergraduate course consists of assignments and an end-of-semester examination.
-Note that post-graduate students may not enrol in this course and may take CSC8407 Wireless and Internet Technology instead.
+Note that post-graduate students may not enrol in this course but should take CSC8407 Wireless and Internet Technology instead.

 On successful completion of this course students should be:

 - aware of the range of new communication technologies and designs;

 - able to analyse these technologies and design networks which make use of them;